Blueberry and Raspberry Picking at Cloud 9 Farm

 Berry Picking on Cloud 9 Farm for 2019

-Blueberries should be in production by: June 29
+Blueberries should be in full production by the week of: June 25

-The second crop of rabbiteyes starts in July (around the 7th) looks very good.
+The second crop of rabbit eye varieties starts in July (around the 7th) and looks good.

 The only way to really know is to call ahead: 828-628-1758 with any questions.